GiriD/Prep/Bitwise/README.md

 	1. Using Switch:
 		a^~b if == -1 then equal

 	2. Using Arithmetic expection: divide by (a-b) if throws Arithmetic exception then equal

+	 CompareInt.java